When shopping for a Hybrid Long-Term Care Insurance policy, there are certain things you should definitely look at.

 When considering our illustration, Nationwide offers both single and flexible premium payments.
 For example, they allow you to pay a single premium or a 5 or 10 pay premium option.

 Typically, when funding a hybrid policy with $100,000 for example, a single premium option will provide more LTC benefits than the policy’s 10-pay option.

 Therefore consider your premium payment options and what works best for you when picking a hybrid policy.

-- Return of premium (R.O.P.) options – If return of your premium is important to you, ask how much of your money you can get back before choosing a hybrid long-term care insurance policy.
-Some policies offer more returns than others and some have a vesting schedule as well.
+If return of your premium is important to you, ask how much of your money can you get back if you ever change your mind.
+Some policies offer higher return of premium than others.

-Before you place a portion of your savings into any hybrid policy, make sure you are comfortable with all 5 parts in any given policy!
+Before you place a portion of your assets into any hybrid policy, make sure you are comfortable with all 5 points in any given policy!